 The full report and recommendations from Surrey Wildlife Trust can be downloaded here.
 Churt Environmental Working Group has developed an outline management plan to implement the recommendations of the report which you can download here.
 Comments or offers to volunteer in implementing the management plan should be emailed to firstname.lastname@example.org

 One of Surrey County Council’s early actions in implementing its climate change tree strategy was to ask its Councillors to plant a tree in their Division.
 Pictured below, our local SCC Councillor David Harmer chose Churt’s woodland and planted his Field Maple ( Acer campestre ) to add to the biodiversity of the wood, which is predominantly Scots Pine.
-Subsequently in February 2022, local volunteers, pictured below, have added more biodiversity to the wood by planting saplings provided by Surrey County Council.
+Subsequently local volunteers, pictured below, have added more biodiversity to the wood by planting saplings provided by Surrey County Council.